sola-st/CMI-Finder/README.md

     ```
     python -m neural_models.train --model bilstm --class0 ./demo_data/bilstm_vectorized_consistent.npy --class1 ./demo_data/bilstm_vectorized_inconsistent.npy --output ./saved_models
     ```
+    **Output:** Our saved model from this step can be found in ./models/pretrained/bilstm

 * <b>Train CodeT5 </b>

     ```
     python -m neural_models.train --model codet5 --class0 ./demo_data/codet5_formatted_data.jsonl --class1 None --output ./saved_models
     ```

+    **Output:** Our saved model from this step can be found in ./models/pretrained/codet5

 * <b>Train the triplet model</b>

     ```
     python -m neural_models.train --model triplet --class0 ./demo_data/triplet_data.npy --class1 None --output ./saved_models
     ```
+    **Output:** Our saved model from this step can be found in ./models/pretrained/triplet

 ### **Test the models**
 The user can use any saved or pretrained models to run prediction on a folder, a python file or a json file containing a list of condition message pairs.